DandyLyons/notes/content/Library/The Bible (WEB)/05 - Deuteronomy/Deut-19.md

 You shall not remove your neighbor's landmark, which they of old time have set, in your inheritance which you shall inherit, in the land that Yahweh your God gives you to possess.

 ###### v15
 One witness shall not rise up against a man for any iniquity, or for any sin that he sins.
-At the mouth of two witnesses, or at the mouth of three witnesses, shall a matter be established.
+At the mouth of [["two or three witnesses"|two witnesses]], or at the mouth of three witnesses, shall a matter be established.

 ###### v16
 If an unrighteous witness rises up against any man to testify against him of wrongdoing,